Br1sbane/test02/content/blog/Blockchain_in_action.md

 •	The Velocity Network Foundation will establish the industry standards and ensure smooth product adoption.
 With their size, the critical mass will be reached rather quickly.

 ![](../images/post-img.jpg)
 Will this be the end of LinkedIn?
+We will see.

 **Aetsoft** is another company disrupting modern industries.

-> Excellent visualizations how blockchain improves traditional HR processes can be found here [Aetsoft](https://aetsoft.net/solutions/blockchain-hr/).
+> Excellent visualizations of how blockchain improves traditional HR processes can be found here [Aetsoft](https://aetsoft.net/solutions/blockchain-hr/).
 ![](../images/post-img.jpg)

-Currently, they offer advanced solutions for protection of sensitive personaö data, improved hiring processes and streamlined cross-border payroll.
+They currently offer advanced solutions for protecting sensitive personal data, improved hiring processes, and streamlined cross-border payroll.

-What is next on Aetsoft roadmap?
-Digital Identity solution with the potential to "remove borders between the EU states".
+What is next on the Aetsoft roadmap?
+Digital Identity solution with the potential to "remove borders between the EU states."